mfurkan60/My-Universty-Lesson-Reports/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/tr/thumb/9/98/Mu%C4%9Fla_S%C4%B1tk%C4%B1_Ko%C3%A7man_%C3%9Cniversitesi_logo.png/150px-Mu%C4%9Fla_S%C4%B1tk%C4%B1_Ko%C3%A7man_%C3%9Cniversitesi_logo.png?raw=true)

-This repository is about that My university some projects and projects reports in 2019-2020 Spring year.
-The spring semester of 2019-2020 passed with the Covid-19 pandemic.
+This repository is about that My university some projects and projects reports in 2019-2020-2021-2022  year.
+The spring and fall semesters of 2019-2020-2021-2022 passed with the Covid-19 pandemic.
 For this reason, we proceeded with projects and homework in that courses.